coltongrif/coltongrif.github.io/research.md

-I am currently thinking about local-global principles for non-rational tori and infinite class field towers of number fields with specified ramification.
+I am currently thinking about rational points on curves and connections to abelian varieties.
 ## Publications

 0. [A Note on Minimal Additive Complements](https://arxiv.org/abs/1708.01287). _Discrete Mathematics_ **342** (2019), 1912-1918.